CW53/project-memory-game/project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to Play the Game

+It's just like a traditional memory/match game.
+Just match the identical cards to each other in order to win.

+## Dependencies

+This game relies on font awesome to function, so watch out for that.